joshunrau/MplusLGM/README.md

       usevar = c('var1', 'var2', 'var3', 'var4', 'var5'),
       idvar = 'id')

+### Step 5: Plot Model

-Examining the final model, we see that the cubic and quadratic growth factors for two of the three classes were eliminated.
+Finally, we can plot the final model, clearly showing that the cubic and quadratic growth factors for two of the three classes were eliminated.

+    plotModel(final_model)